Sabina777/MedHub/README.md

 # MedHub

-MedHub is an online hospital appointment booking system that streamlines the process of scheduling medical appointments.
+MedHub is an online hospital appointment booking system built on the MERN (MongoDB, Express.js, React, Node.js) stack.
+It streamlines the process of scheduling medical appointments.

 ## Features